Top FP&A Challenges Facing Today’s Professionals

 7. Lack of effective scenario planning and ability to act quickly

-This encompasses builds on the challenges outlined above.
+This encompasses and builds on the challenges outlined above.
 When issues such as time-consuming processes, disconnected data issues, and ineffective tools are not addressed, the company is not positioned to handle what can happen in the future.
 This is why a lack of effective scenario planning negatively impacts FP&A’s ability to act quickly.

 8. Lack of upskilling opportunities